slightlynybbled/mats/readme.md

             if not passing:
                 self.fail()

-            # should return a (key, value) which are the results of the test
+            # should return a value corresponding to the test results
             return passing

 A more comprehensive hardware test may be found in the `PumpFlowTest`, which implements the optional